damdo/workshops/intro-to-docker/slides/intro-to-containers.md

 ## A new idea of server
 <div style="font-size:30px">

-So there is a new portraied idea of infrastructure<br>
+So there is a new portrayed idea of infrastructure<br>
 as one composed by servers that are:
 - **ephemeral** - (can last a very short time)
 - **immutable** - (don't change during their lifetime)